 Alexandre Saunier lives and works in Montreal and Paris.

-Alexandre is an interdisciplinary creator.
-His work associates both computer and physical systems in order to put into question our perception of digital machines, to find a sensible link with abstract processes.
+Alexandre is an artist.
+His work associates both computer and physical systems in order challenge our perception, question digital machines, and find a sensible link with abstract processes.

 With knowledge in varying fields of sound engineering and interactive systems, his work is encompassed by a common practice of physical computing.